 In New York City a visit to Grant’s Tomb is an absolutely dismal experience because of all the graffiti and neglect.
 While a visit to the Lincoln Memorial in Washington, D.C. is an absolutely delightful experience precisely because it is maintained in pristine condition.

-In the real world, to be of value this blog has to be maintained.
-Comments that benefit this blog will stay.
+In the real world, to be of value this site has to be maintained.
+Comments that benefit this Blog will stay.
 Comments that don’t will go.
 It is as simple as that.

 Spirit of this Blog

-I am a moderator on another website that has some pretty good moderation guidelines which I have adapted for this blog.
+I once was a moderator on another website that has some pretty good moderation guidelines, which I have adapted for this Blog.

-The idea is to keep this blog interesting, clean, and a fun place to comment while offering an unique perspective on stories that are available in a thousand other places.
+The idea is to keep this site interesting, clean, and a fun place to comment while offering an unique perspective on stories that are available in a thousand other places.

-All comments left on this blog are posted immediately, but are subject to after-the-fact moderation.
+All comments left on this site are posted immediately, but are subject to after-the-fact moderation.

 Rules for Posting Comments

-Comments where the comment author is not linking to another blog or website are not very valuable in the eyes of Google.
-This means that the vast majority of comments on this blog are not particularly boosting the ranking of posts in Google.
+Comments where the comment author is not linking to another Blog or website are not very valuable in the eyes of Google.
+This means that the vast majority of comments on this site are not particularly boosting the ranking of posts in Google.

 The following types of comments are subject to being edited where possible, or will eventually be deleted 100%.

-• Do Not Bite the Hand that Feeds You – That means any comment that disrespects either this blog or the operator of this blog in the least.
+- Do Not Bite the Hand that Feeds You – That means any comment that disrespects either this site or the operator of this blog in the least.

 Perhaps, YOU might be the person who happens to be lost?